oplS17projects/Fake-News/README.md

 David DaCosta (@anti-dave)

-- [ ] Webscraping/Parsing Web Data
+- [ ] Web-scraping/Parsing Web Data
-- [ ] Unit Test -Help Jake if need with Unit testing any webscraping functions
+- [ ] Unit Tests -Help Jake if he needs help with Unit testing any web-scraping functions
 - [ ] Evaluator

-I will work on webscraping & efficiently as well as neatly organizing data that is scraped.
+I will work on web-scraping & efficiently as well as neatly organizing data that is scraped.
 Dave will be leading evaluator construction.

 Jacob Adamson (@jake-the-human)